 It’s harder to find Janome add-on accessories in stores.
 You will probably have to order them online.

-This one is about $100 more than the Singer.
+This one is than the Singer.
 Some people might find that hard to swallow, since it has fewer features.

 Since all the adjustment features are manual, this one comes with a bit more of a learning curve.
 Remember-while it might be easier to get started on a computer model, you’ll be a better seamstress in the long haul if you learn on a manual!

-Our third recommendation, the Brother XL2600i, is our most affordable choice, and the #1 best seller on Amazon.
-It only costs around $80, yet has a lot of the same great functions found in $200 machines!
 This one is great for a beginner who does not want to spend a lot of money, but still wants to have a solidly-built machine with a reasonable amount of functions.
+It’s worth the extra few dollars over the XL2600i, and we think it’s an outstanding choice for value-minded sewists!

 You get plenty of choices, including: one-step buttonhole stitch with stitch balance control, blind hem stitch, and two stretch blind hem stitches, shell tuck, elastic shell tuck stitch, elastic stitch, double action stitch, bridging stitch, rampart stitch, triangle stitch, triple stretch, triple zigzag, stretch overlook, elastic overlook, feather stitch, two arrowhead stitches, two decorative stitches, leaf stitch, tree stitch and legs stitch.

 There are a few extra features on this one compared to the Janome.
 It has a few extra stitches, and a simpler button hole function.
-We’re very impressed with the latter, since the one-step buttonhole is not common in machines costing under $100.
+We’re very impressed with the latter, since the one-step buttonhole is not common in machines this cheap.